 Find balance between being an encourager and a truth-teller-

 Christians should be encouragers (1st Thessalonians 5:11, Hebrews 3:13).
 God’s will is for every person to become a better, healthier version of themselves.
 Everyone needs human encouragement to get to where God wants them to be.
 However, it is equally as important we tell people the truth.
 This means that we should never encourage sinful thinking or behavior (as defined by Scripture) in the name of making people feel good about themselves or their choices.

 Be careful about jumping on popular bandwagons-

-We are blessed to live in scary times.
-They are unlike any I have experienced in my lifetime.
+The times we live in are unlike any I have experienced in my lifetime and we are blessed to live in them.
 We are blessed because God has historically done His best work in the darkest of times.
 It is our responsibility as believers to align ourselves with Him in everything so we can be the redemptive presence our world desperately needs right now.

 2 thoughts on “Living Victoriously in a World Gone mad-”

 So well stated.
 I was just reading 2 Tim:1: & V6 Paul reminded Timothy to ;Fan the flames of the gift of God, which is in you…..For the Spirit God gave us does not make us timid, but gives us power, love & self discipline.
 So do not be ashamed of the testimony of our Lord. ..
 Keep Kelli good people of the true HOPE!